Last Updated on March 16, 2025

 Elevate As Instructed

-The plaster may feel tight for some time after application.
+The plaster cast may feel tight for some time after application.
 This can usually be relieved by lying down and elevating the arm or leg on one or more pillows and by constantly moving those joints of the arm and leg that are not covered by plaster.

 For the first twenty-four hours keep the limb raised as much as possible.
-In case of upper limb, a sling should be used to elevate the limb.
+In the case of the upper limb, a sling should be used to elevate the limb.
 For lower limb injuries, the limb is placed on a cushion or pillow.

 Move The Digits

 The patient should be instructed to move the fingers or toes of the affected limb.
-This encourages the return of the blood due to pumping of blood by muscles and also in the reduction of swelling.
+This encourages the return of the blood due to the pumping of blood by muscles and also in the reduction of swelling.

 Plaster of Paris casts become supportive in three to five minutes, depending on the water temperature and the thickness of the cast.
 The cast does not fully dry out until 36 to 72 hours after application.